bvolkmer/Markdown-Notes/README.md

 A big problem other markdown apps also have, is that there isn't a real good compatible java markdown library.
 If someone knows one, or is developing at one, I would provide this app as an (early) implementation.

+# Contribute

+## Translate

+Translation is made through [Weblate](https://hosted.weblate.org/projects/markdown-notes/).
+If you are missing your language, create an issue and I will add it to Weblate asap, so that you and others are able to translate it.